gforcada/ansible-compile-python/README.rst

 *And that's what this ansible playbook is for!*

-Installs all necessary tools to build and install Python and then installs any given version of Python, so far Python 2.6, 2.7 and 3.5 are supported.
+Installs all necessary tools to build and install Python and then installs any given version of Python.

+So far Python 2.6, 2.7 and 3.5 are supported,
+plus installing system dependencies to install (not done in this role) pillow.

-Adding support for any other version should be trivial though, so pull requests are always welcome.
+Adding support for other version should be trivial, pull requests welcome.

 Requirements
 ============